DogeTheBeast/College_notes/CHEM 154/Unit 1/Atomic Model.md

 - Neutrons

 # Electron
 Electron is the negatively charged particle which surrounds the nucleus by orbiting around it in different [[Orbitals]].
+It is denoted by *e* and has a charge of -1.
+It has a negligible charge and

+# Proton
+To balance out the charge of the electron, there exists a particle called proton which has

 ---